 Best Lower Mid-Range 4k TV

-Like the QM8K, it has a narrow viewing angle, so it's best viewed from directly in front.
-Fortunately, the TV has the same selection of gaming features as the QM8K, including two HDMI 2.1 ports, 4k @ 144Hz, 1080p @ 288Hz, and VRR support to reduce screen tearing.
+Fortunately, the TV has almost the exact same selection of gaming features as the U7SG, but it only has two HDMI 2.1 ports instead of four.
+You'll still find high refresh rate support for up to 4k @ 144Hz or 1080p @ 288Hz, and VRR support to reduce screen tearing.
 It even has similarly quick pixel transitions, so motion has minimal blur behind it.
 This is a very solid option if you want a TV with good image quality, versatility, and a ton of features.

 -